Faridleo1998/Faridleo1998/README.md

 🌎 I'm from Colombia

-🌱 I’m currently learning Laravel and VueJs
+🌱 I’m currently learning Vuejs and Nodejs

 🎮 I like to play video games and listen to music